umbraco/Umbraco.UI/docs/EVENTS.md

 - UUITextAreaEvent: Is not composed any longer.
 - UUIToastNotificationEvent: Is not bubbles or composed any longer.

-Also notice events previously named with a 's' in the end is no longer named this way, they are without the 's' now.
+Also notice events files previously named with a 's' in the end is no longer named this way, they are without the 's' now. (notice only affects direct paths)